GLOBAL MARKETS-Stocks, dollar fall on 2nd day of U.S. shutdown

-Although equities showed resilience on Tuesday on hopes the first partial shutdown of the U.S. government in 17 years would be short-lived, just one day later concerns about the economic impact grew as no signs emerged of an end to the budget standoff in Washington.
+Although equities rose on Tuesday on hopes the first partial shutdown of the U.S. government in 17 years would be short-lived, one day later concerns about the economic impact grew as no signs emerged of an end to the budget standoff in Washington.

 "There's a sense that the debate isn't going to end soon.
 Yesterday's rally was driven by a hope this wouldn't last, but that hope is diminishing," said Oliver Pursche, president of Gary Goldberg Financial Services in Suffern, New York.